apalache-mc/apalache/docs/manual.md

 The development of Apalache proceeds at a high pace, and we introduce a substantial number of new features in the unstable branch before the next stable release, roughly at a weekly cadence.
+Please refer to [Unstable Manual](https://github.com/konnov/apalache/blob/unstable/docs/manual.md) for the description of new features.
 **We recommend using the unstable version if you want to try all the exciting new features of Apalache**.
 The price you pay for that is the slightly higher tool instability.
 To use `unstable`, just type `apalache/mc:unstable` instead of `apalache/mc` everywhere.

 Do not forget to regularly pull the docker image: